bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 of keeping track of which unique value of which column will result in the assignment of each attribute value.

+**Supporting Exploratory Use**
-More importantly, you'll need to have enough unique values of the attribute to assign to each value you have grouped on, which isn't necessarily complicated, but it can be especially time consuming for new or sporatic users.
+More importantly, you'll need to pre-define enough unique values of the attribute to assign to each value you have grouped on, which isn't necessarily complicated, but it can be especially time consuming for new or sporatic users.
 This process of assigning attributes is also generally of little interest to users that prioritize interactive data discovery over novel charts.
-In this case, you are trying to understand what relationships exist within the data, so it defeats the purpose if you must understand the data before you can plot it.
+With the discovery use case, you are trying to understand what relationships exist within the data, so it is counter-productive to require the user to understand the data before plotting it.

 Attribute Specifications avoid this issue, but are also designed to provide the ability to configure specific behavior as well.
 The typical pattern of use is shown